Iraqi factions call for new government in rival protests | Politics

 "We have revolted and there is no going back," said Mohammed Elwan, 40, carrying a portrait of Sadr.
 Hamid Hussain, a father of five, said: "I am here to call for an early election and make sure that all the corrupt faces are excluded from the upcoming elections...I became unemployed because of the corrupt parties."

+"Today we will stage a sit-in ...the people cannot handle another election... we are tired," said Mohamed Yasin, 35, day labouror.
+There were smaller protests in other provinces.

 Sadr counts millions of Iraqis among his followers and has shown he can still stir up gatherings by hundreds of thousands of supporters, mostly working-class Shi'ite Muslims, if he needs to exert political pressure.
-(Writing by Dominic Evans Editing by Ros Russell)
+(Writing by Dominic Evans Editing by Ros Russell and Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)